vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 This is the Node-RED flow you can use.\
 I control my Zigbee devices via Zigbee2MQTT myself but disabled this node in this example.
 I also added the same Home Assistant light entity `ledstrip_bin_day` here.
 Choose which one you want to use, and set the correct entity name, both methods will work.

-On top, I added an inject-node where you can click on to test if the lights goes on.
+On top, I added an inject-node where you can click on to test if the lights go on.

 At the bottom, there is an inject-node which get triggered at 0:00 to disable the light again.
 There is also a link-node with the value `ledstrip_bin_day trigger off`.
 You can trigger this when you have another trigger to turn off the light.
 In my case:\
-WHEN the light is on AND the garden gate is opened THEN this ledstrip light goes off again.
+WHEN the light is on AND the garden gate is opened THEN this LED strip light goes off again.
 (This is not in this Node-RED example added.)\
 Everybody has his own condition, you can also turn if off with a toggle on your dashboard.

 <a href="images_bin_day/bin_day_node_red_flow.png">